Frequently Asked Questions

 What is The Big Battery Rescue?

 The Big Battery Rescue is a national challenge that provides free battery recycling kits and collection from an accredited battery recycler.
-The challenge kicks off with a Livestream Education Event called The Energized Guyz & The Battery Blowout, offering your classrooms a convenient, online accessible option for experiencing educational theatre.
+The challenge kicks off with a Livestream Education Event called The Energized Guyz: Powered Up, offering your classrooms a convenient, online accessible option for experiencing educational theatre.

 This 30-minute session presents a livestream lesson in STEM and Conservation for grades 1-6.
 Through an interactive web platform, a live actor/educator host will introduce entertaining sketches featuring a variety of characters in professionally filmed scenes from our live theatrical productions – and guide classrooms to participate in a discussion on important curriculum of battery recycling, waste and conservation.

 Students and teachers will also have access to a Q&A with the live host, and an exclusive e-learning package that includes games, quizzes and lesson plans for the classroom that reinforce concepts from the livestream show.

 Participating schools also receive battery recycling kits that provide tools to take action – and make a real, measurable difference towards diverting batteries from landfill both at school and home.
 All participating schools will be rewarded for their effort based on the amount of batteries recycled.

 Yes!
 The Big Battery Rescue is completely free for your school and community to participate.
 The program in its entirety is valued at over $10,000 per school/location, but it is available at no cost to each individual school/community.
 Our friends at Stockland have generously provided the funding to make this program possible for a number of schools as well as general communities across Australia as part of their commitment to support sustainability, environmentalism and STEM education.

 How can my school or community participate in The Big Battery Rescue